jacobtomlinson/dotfiles/README.md

 These are my dotfiles.
 They were originally part of my [piperita][1] terminal theme but I have decided to separate them from the theme.

+###Features
+* Prompt separated by colours
+* User identifier changes colour depending on command return code
+* Username changes colour based on whether superuser or not
+* Displays current branch and status when in a git controlled directory
+* Pretty man highlighing
+* Grep highlighting
+* Vi/Vim syntax highlighting

 ## bashrc and bashrc.d

 When developing my `.bashrc` I found it getting unwieldy and difficult to manage.
 Therefore I decided to create a `.bashrc.d` directory.